Staubgeborener/Klipper-Backup/docs/updating.md

 ## Moonraker update manager
-To add this repository to moonraker's update manager for easy updating, you need to add the following into ```moonraker.conf``` commits.
+To add this repository to moonraker's update manager for easy updating, you need to add the following section into ```moonraker.conf```.

 !!! warning "Important Note"
     This is just for these repositories updates, not updates of your config backups.
 Those do not get added to moonraker.